 - When...
 First weekend in May.

-3. Celebrate spring on Spring Bank Holiday day
+3. Celebrate Spring on Spring Bank Holiday

 The last Monday in May is Spring Bank Holiday, a day when various outdoor events and parties are organized.
 Like Early May Bank Holiday, the first Monday in May is a festive day when everyone goes out and enjoys a spring day with friends and family.
 The events held in Trafalgar Square are very popular.
-However, keep in mind that as it is a public holiday, transport services have reduced hours and some stores may be closed.
+However, bear in mind that as it is a public holiday, transport services have reduced opening hours and some stores may be closed.

 - When...
 Last Monday in May.